CosmWasm/docs-deprecated/docs/03-architecture/01-multichain.md

 for say, [AssemblyScript](https://www.assemblyscript.org) or [Go](https://github.com/golang/go), for those who prefer not to write in Rust.

-- Since it makes limited demands of the host system, it can be embedded in other frameworks, not just the Cosmos SDK.
+- Since it makes limited demands on the host system, it can be embedded in other frameworks, not just the Cosmos SDK.
 The core runtime logic [`cosmwasm-vm`](https://github.com/CosmWasm/cosmwasm/tree/main/packages/vm) is in Rust, and [`wasmvm`](https://github.com/CosmWasm/wasmvm) provides a generic Go binding to it.
 As Go and Rust are two of the most popular languages to write blockchains, this opens the door for many integrations.
 Of course,